arangodb/arangodb/Documentation/DocuBlocks/Rest/AQL/PutApiQueryCacheProperties.md

 @startDocuBlock PutApiQueryCacheProperties
 @brief changes the configuration for the AQL query results cache

-@RESTHEADER{PUT /_api/query-cache/properties, Globally adjusts the AQL query results cache properties}
+@RESTHEADER{PUT /_api/query-cache/properties, Globally adjusts the AQL query results cache properties, replaceProperties:QueryCache}

 @RESTDESCRIPTION
 After the properties have been changed, the current set of properties will